Basics

 In certain situations, you may need to mask the contents of a particular variable, ensuring that it remains hidden from users.

-You can achieve this by using masked variables, which will only allow access to the variable's content within your WfRun
+You can achieve this by using masked variables, which will only allow access to the variable's content within your WfRun.

 - Java